A Neighbourhood Framework for Resource-Lean Content Flagging: Experimental Results

-In order to understand the effectiveness of the representations produced, \deepbetwoknn{} + \modelpxlmr $\rightarrow$ CLI, a model variant instantiated from our proposed k-NN framework, we computed the similarity of the query and the neighbours in the representation space of the model.
-An example is shown in Table~\ref{tab:be_example}, which is the example as referred to in the introduction.
-Given the Turkish flagged query, we use LaBSE and our representation space, BE, to retrieve ranked lists of the ten nearest neighbours of the query.
-We present the ranked lists along with the scores computed by both approaches.
+In order to understand the impact of the representations by \deepbetwoknn{} + \modelpxlmr $\rightarrow$ SRC, a model variant instantiated from our proposed \knn{}{} framework, we computed the similarity between the query and its neighbours in the representation space.
+An example is shown in Table~\ref{tab:be_example} (it is the example from the introduction).
+Given the Turkish flagged query, we use LaBSE~\cite{feng2020language} and our BE representation space to retrieve ranked lists of its ten nearest neighbours.
+The table shows the scores computed by both approaches, and we can see that our representation can help discriminate between flagged and neutral contents better.
+When we compute the cosine similarity between the query and the nearest neighbours, the BE representation space assigns negative scores to the neutral content.
+The LaBSE sentence embeddings are optimised for semantic similarity, and thus using them does not allow us to discriminate between flagged and neutral content.

-We find that our representation space has the capacity to discriminate between flagged and neutral contents.
-When we compute the cosine similarity of the query and the nearest neighbours, the BE representation space assigns negative scores to the neutral contents.
-The LaBSE sentence, embeddings are optimised for semantic similarity, and thus using them does not allow us to discriminate between flagged and neutral contents.
+We further study the impact of our representation by comparing a voting-based \knn{} on the top-10 neighbours retrieved by LaBSE vs. a re-ranking using our BE representation.

-We further verify the effectiveness of our representation space by performing classical voting based \knn{} on the ranked list of neighbours retrieved by both LaBSE and our approach.
-To this end, the neighbours are re-ranked using the scores compute by BE.
-Then, a \knn{} is fitted on the ranked list, varying the number of neighbours.
-The results are shown in Figure~\ref{fig:reranking}.
-We show the results for the test part of the \jigsawm{} dataset.
-We can see that the re-ranking step improves over LaBSE for all the different number of neighbours.
+For both the LaBSE-based ranking and for our re-ranking, at each ranking point, we apply the majority voting kNN approach on the neighbourhood within that ranking point.
+Figure~\ref{fig:reranking} shows the results for the test part of the \jigsawm dataset (including the multilingual setup; see Section~\ref{sec:multilingual_setting}).
+We can see that the re-ranking step improves over LaBSE for all the different numbers of neighbours.

-\subsection{Multi-task learning parameter sensitivity}
+\subsection{Multi-Task Learning Parameter Sensitivity}

-Our approach uses multi-task learning, where we balance the impact of the entailment loss and the classification loss using a hyper-parameter $\lambda$.
-Figure~\ref{fig:loss_sensitivity} shows the impact of using different values for this hyper-parameter.
-In the horizontal axis, we increase the importance of the entailment loss, and show the performance of all model variants on the validation sets of the \jigsawm{} dataset.
-It can be observed that the models perform well if a weight of 0.7 weight is assigned to the entailment loss, and degrades if this weight is increased.
+Our approach uses multi-task learning, where we balance the weights of $\mathcal{L}_{cll}$ and $\mathcal{L}_{lal}$ using a hyper-parameter $\lambda$.
+Figure~\ref{fig:loss_sensitivity} shows the impact of different values for this hyper-parameter.
+On the horizontal axis, we increase the importance of the $\mathcal{L}_{lal}$ loss, and we show the performance of all model variants on the development part of the \jigsawm dataset.
+We can see that the models perform well if the weight for the label-agreement loss is set to 0.7, and degrades if it is increased.